pokepark/PokemonRaidBot/README.md

 Just use exit to logout from database.

-Import `pokemon-raid-bot.sql` as default DB structure and `raid-boss-pokedex.sql` for the current raid bosses.
+Import `pokemon-raid-bot.sql` as default DB structure and `game-master-raid-boss-pokedex.sql` for the latest data of Pokemon in the game.
 You can find these files in the sql folder.

 Command DB structure: `mysql -u USERNAME -p DATABASENAME < sql/pokemon-raid-bot.sql`